5 Easy Ways to Revamp Your Home—Without Spending a Fortune

 Getting your linens right not only adds visual appeal to your bedroom, but also contributes to a better night’s sleep, says Ben Trapskin at The Sleep Sherpa.
 Choose breathable fabrics that will help regulate your temperature.
 And if you suffer from allergies, hypoallergenic materials can give you some much-needed relief.

 As you can see, refreshing your home on a budget is possible.
 At Provision Living, we encourage residents to decorate their apartment in a way that reflects their own personal style.
-To learn how to make your independent living space one that you’ll love, speak with one of our care consultants today.
+To learn more about the different ways residents can decorate their new home, contact one of our care consultants today.